AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module9/ex5.md

 ![Journey Optimizer](./images/emailoffer8.png)

 You now see all personalized offers and the fallback offer being visualized inside the email designer.
-Click  **Preview** to preview the email message with a real customer profile.
+Click  **Simulate Content** to preview the email message with a real customer profile.

 ![Journey Optimizer](./images/emailoffer9.png)